Need quick tips for Long Term Packing. Here we have it a ‘Quick Guide for 30 Days in a Hotel.

 Drinks need to be purchased after security at the airport.
 Don’t forget that they were purchased – there may be another security screening for the connecting flight and some are only 2 hours apart.

-Since everyone gets their own carry-on plus a personal item, I tend to give the kids their own child-sized backpack of toys, tablet, puzzles etc and mom has the “diaper bag” full of extras, goodies, snacks and then her purse.
+Since everyone gets their own carry-on plus a personal item, I tend to give the kids their own child-sized backpack of toys, tablets, puzzles etc and mom has the “diaper bag” full of extras, goodies, snacks and then her purse.
 I wouldn’t use a carry-on bag for this, since it needs to be stored in the overhead compartment, making it inaccessible.
 A small gym-bag type carry-on can be stored under the seat.

 Adult Specific Gear